 However, search engine bots are still largely reliant on text and that’s not changing anytime soon.
 AI still processes and understands web page text better than visuals, and this is where image SEO comes in to play.

-You can improve your SEO rankings by strategically placing text in key areas of your content, and that includes images. pertaining to your photos.
-It's a great opportunity to emphasize what your pages is about, without “keyword stuffing”.
+You can improve your SEO rankings by strategically placing text in key areas of your content, and that includes images.
+Optimizing your images is a great opportunity to emphasize what your pages is about without “keyword stuffing”.

-For example, once I place my main keyword in the title, URL, and first paragraph, other instances of that keyword may sound forced.
-This weird way of writing used to be effective for ranking just a few years ago.
-With improvements in Google algorithm intelligence, it's now a frowned upon practice.
+For example, once I place my main keyword in the title, URL, and first paragraph, adding even more instances of that keyword within the body of text may sound forced.
+This weird way of writing used to be effective for ranking just a few years ago, but with improvements in Google algorithm intelligence, it’s now a frowned upon practice.

 However, if you have a couple of images within your written content, you’ll have more opportunity to emphasize your keyword without going overboard.
 Using things like the image title, alt text, caption, and description, you can use both your main keyword or LSIs (related keywords).